w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 pieces of content for a given request, session, or user experience.
 Web sites perform language negotiation in order to provide the user with an experience that they understand.

-Language negotiation allows software to select the best set of translated (localized) set of resources for the user's needs.
+Language negotiation allows software to select the best set of set of resources for the user's needs.
+Sometimes there is different content available in various languages, but most often these resources are translated ("localized") from content in a specific source language.
 For example, a site consisting of static files might just choose between different language versions of each page, while another site might load text into a blank template from resource bundles (such those employed by GNU gettext or Java's `java.util.ResourceBundle`).